How to File for Divorce

 There are three ways to establish residency in Connecticut for filing a divorce.
 Only one spouse needs to meet the residency requirement for you to file in Connecticut.

-The first path to residency is when at least one spouse resides here for 12 months before filing or divorce finalization.
+The first path to residency is when at least one spouse resides here for 12 months before filing or finalizing the divorce.
 The second path is available when one spouse lived here when they married, moved away, and then returned to live in Connecticut permanently.
 Finally, the final and least common path involves the breakdown of the marriage happening in Connecticut.

 Read: Connecticut Divorce Residency Requirements